Azure/azure-powershell/src/Resources/docs/latest-2019-04-30/Set-AzPolicySetDefinition.md

 ```

 ### -Parameter
-The policy set definition parameters that can be used in policy definition references.
+The policy set definition.
+To construct, see NOTES section for PARAMETER properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.Resources.Models.Api20180501.IPolicySetDefinition